krosenvold/bgit/README.markdown

 This plugin provides Git support to the excellent Atlassian Bamboo continous integration server.

-It is compatible with Bamboo 2.2.x and above.
+It is compatible with Bamboo 2.2.x and above, including 2.5.

 <h2>RELEASES</h2>

-The current release is 1.1.6.
-Only the latest release is available for <a href="http://cloud.github.com/downloads/krosenvold/bgit/git-plugin-1.1.6.jar">download</a>.
+The current release is 1.1.7.
+Only the latest release is available for <a href="http://cloud.github.com/downloads/krosenvold/bgit/git-plugin-1.1.7.jar">download</a>.
 Older releases will have to be built from source, which is really easy:

 <h3>Branch/Release policy</h3>